shellbro/ansible-role-ssh-tunnel-client/README.md

 * server - server name or IP address (required)
 * server_port - server's SSH port (by default 22)
-* server_user - user that exists on the server side used for SSH connection (required)
+* server_user - user that is configured on the server side using `shellbro.ssh_tunnel_server` role (required)
-* client_user - run tunnel as this user.
+* user - run tunnel as this user.
 This option implies that specified user exists on the client side, has SSH key pair generated and it's SSH public key is installed on the server side using `shellbro.ssh_tunnel_server` role. (required)
 * server_alive_interval - SSH connection setting (by default 15 seconds)